-As well as setting out a general identification result, I provide an implementation with Cobb-Douglas preferences and a previously unused assignable good: private leisure.
-Private leisure is time spent on leisure activities without other household members co-present.
-I apply this approach to UK data on heterosexual working couples without cohabiting children.
-I estimate sharing from time-use data alone, using the UK Time-Use Survey.
-I estimate that women generally command a lower proportion of resources than men, 1 45% on average, but this varies substantially between households.
+I adapt the identification result of Dunbar et al. (2013) to a setting with time-use, price variation and public goods.
+The first two extensions are required in order to use my novel assignable good.
+The third extension is required for theoretical consistency with my proposed approach to applying estimated resource shares to estimating individual-level consumption, where the distinction between private and public goods is important to avoid overestimating inequality.
+To make these three extensions tractable, my implementation uses Cobb-Douglas expenditure functions, rather than Almost Ideal Demand System Engel curves, as estimating equations.1 I estimate sharing from time-use data alone, using the UK Time-Use Survey (UKTUS).
+Women generally command a lower proportion of resources than men,2 45% on average, but this varies substantially between households.
 Characteristics affect resource shares in a manner consistent with bargaining theory, e.g. women with higher wages, or matched with less educated men, command a higher resource share.